 Refreshing and eminently doable!

-Anyone who works with faculty should keep this invaluable book close at hand.
-After reading Comprehensive Faculty Development, you will want to jump into creating or refining your school’s framework for growth.
+Anyone who works with faculty should keep this invaluable framework close at hand.
+You will want to jump into creating or refining your school’s framework for growth.

 Sarah Cooper, Dean of Studies